|Travel New York City to/from Boston|

 It's 216 miles (346 km) between New York City (Manhattan) and Boston MA (map), taking between 4.5 and 5 hours driving time under normal conditions.
-If traffic is heavy, it may take 5.5 hours.
+If traffic is heavy, it may take 5.5 hours or more.
 Follow I-95 to I-84 to I-90 (Massachusetts Turnpike; map).

 In a car getting 25 miles per gallon of fuel, and fuel costing $2.50 per US gallon, the one-way cost of the drive, including tolls, may be about $35.
 But then...there's the substantial cost and hassle of parking your car in New York (about $100 per 24 hours in Midtown Manhattan), which can easily exceed the other costs of transport.

 Driving your own car gives you total freedom, but you must spend your time driving, and contend with traffic, which can be very heavy through Connecticut.
 In terms of traffic, it is not a pleasant drive.
 (I've driven it many times, and on one trip my car, stopped on the highway by heavy traffic, was hit by another car at 60 mph and totally wrecked.)

 Even if your car is a luxury model, comfort is less than on a train, where you can get up, walk around, plug in your laptop or mobile phone, relax, answer your email, sleep, etc.